Home » Salad » Quinoa Chickpea Salad with Lemon Dill Dressing

 • Whisk together all dressing ingredients in a small bowl or mason jar.

-• Add the cooked quinoa to the vegetables and chickpeas in the large bowl, pour the dressing on top and stir until well combined.
-Serve at room temperature or chilled.
+• Add the cooked and cooled quinoa to the vegetables and chickpeas in the large bowl, pour the dressing on top, then stir until well combined.
+If you have time, cover and chill in the refrigerator for at least 30 minutes to let the flavours blend.
+Store any leftovers in a airtight container in the refrigerator and eat within 4 days.

 Notes